 Most of the world's longest railroad and highway tunnels are found on the European and Asian continents, where dense populations have pushed aboveground living spaces to their limits.
 Of the world's 10 longest rail tunnels, four are in Japan, two are in China, and three in Europe.
+The longest rail tunnel in the world is the Gotthard Base Tunnel in Switzerland, which has a total length of 57.104 km.

 The World’s Longest Transportation Tunnels